jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In contrast to the Industrial Age's race to survive, the Internet Age has a race to contribute.

 Because, as discussed already, digital property never expires.
 If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from his videos.
-There's no reason to race to reprint enclyopedias, lectures, or movies.
-Instead, we can find books that are unwritten, subjects with no wikipedia page, problems with no apps, and contribute something new.
+With modern technology racing to remake enclyopedias, lectures, or products makes no sense.
+Instead, we can find books that are unwritten, subjects with no Wikipedia page, problems with no apps, and contribute something new.

-Because of digital property humanity can contribute to a continously updated repository of human knowledge, programs, and anything else you design, draw, print, create, or invent on a computer.
+Because of digital property humanity can contribute to a continously updated repository of human knowledge, programs, and anything else you design, draw, or invent on a computer.

 You can already see this world forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, WhatsApp, and YouTube integrate so easily into our lives.
-People naturally want to contribute to their society.
+People enjoy contributing to their society.

 Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who understand this best are the open-source community.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnragedEverlastingDunnart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Per the great Jeff Goldblum, "Life finds a way".
+_Please enable the sound.
+Per the great Jeff Goldblum, "Life finds a way".
 Likewise humanity always finds a way to kill the unhappiness of doing nothing.
-We're happinest when making any contribution to our society as we play the game of civlization.
+We smile most when making a contribution to our society as we play the game of civlization.
 Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age